How it works

 - start-up money to kick-off a new summer business

-- advice and mentorship from local business leaders to help get the business up and running
+- training and mentorship from local business leaders to help get the business up and running

 Learning how to run your own student business is one of the best summer jobs you can have.
 You get to be your own boss while learning what it takes to manage a business.
 Sales, marketing, invoicing, bookkeeping, customer relationship, management — these are just a few of the highly useful skills you will develop.